 Here, together with architects, town planners and engravers of international fame – let us recall just two names as examples: Domenico Trezzini and Giacomo Mercoli – more humble trades are also illustrated like that of the plaster and the stucco artisan who attended the drawing schools of Curio and Breno or that of the kiln worker, which was one of the commonest trades among seasonal emigrants in Malcantone.

-Upon appointment single individuals or groups may be taken on a partial visits of the museum.
+Upon appointment single individuals or groups may be taken for visits of the museum.

 Partner Ticino Ticket